How Many Wineries Are There In Napa Valley (Napa County)

 Napa County has done a lot to manage the impact of the new wineries on local citizens and on the environment.
 They have passed local ordinances that require wineries have scheduled wine tastings.
 This helps limit the total number of tasters coming to the area.

 They made the permit process for opening a new winery much more complicated and expensive.
 The process of requesting a license can cost a prospective winery owner $500,000.00 with no guarantee that it will be approved.
-You can read more about the impact of regulations on small wineries here.

 How Many Tourists Visit Napa Valley

 Even with the regulations, Napa Valley is a hugely popular destination for wine lovers.
 Just under 4 million visitors enjoyed Napa Valley last year.
 That is a staggering number of people for a relatively "rural" area.
 Roughly 30% of those visitors spend at least one night in the Valley.
 Tourists to Napa Valley spent over $2 billion last year.
 The annual growth in visitors is around 4%.
-This isn't surprising given the growth in the number of wineries in Napa Valley.
+This isn't surprising, given the growth in the number of wineries in Napa Valley.

 Conclusion